tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 - Therefore: this code has the property of *referential transparency*.
 - The code succinctly states the *loop invariant*.

-## Stack Overflow: a caveat of recursion
+## Stack Overflow and Tail Recursion

+Each time a function is invoked, the interpreter (or ultimately the CPU) will allocate another chunk of memory to a special area of memory set aside for such use called the *stack*.
+The stack is finite.
+A recursive function that calls itself too many times will consume all the available stack memory.

-Too many levels of recursion will cause a *stack overflow*.
+Therefore, too many levels of recursion will cause a *stack overflow*.

 ```javascript
 sumTo(1000000)